Laelapa/PlateOps/README.md

 - [sqlc](https://sqlc.dev/) (optional, if extending/modifying/regenerating queries is needed)
 - PostgreSQL
 - Kafka/Redpanda (optional, for event streaming)
-- Docker (optional, for containerization/deployment)
+- Docker (optional, for containerized deployment)

 ### Environment Variables

-See the `dotenv.example` file for required configuration (documentation in the github wiki pages planned).
+See the `dotenv.example` file for required configuration (documentation in the github wiki pages is a work-in-progress).
 Key variables include:

 - `ENVIRONMENT` — Sets logging and other functionalities to developer friendly or production configuration